Close Menu

 Exclusive: Turkey’s Ziraat proposed launching banking ops in Syria, CEO says

-By The Digital Trade OutlookDecember 3, 2025
+By Digital Trade OutlookDecember 3, 2025

 ISTANBUL, Dec 31 (Reuters) – Turkish state lender Ziraat Bank has expressed interest in launching banking operations in neighbouring Syria with the country’s central bank, its Chief Executive Alpaslan Cakar told Reuters on Wednesday.